palantir/gradle-miniconda-plugin/README.md

 Gradle Miniconda Plugin [![Circle CI](https://circleci.com/gh/palantir/gradle-miniconda-plugin.svg?style=svg)](https://circleci.com/gh/palantir/gradle-miniconda-plugin)
 =======================

+*WARNING:* This project is not used internally at Palantir and is no longer maintained.
+It will soon be archived.

 Plugin that sets up a Python environment for building and running tests using [Miniconda](http://conda.pydata.org/miniconda.html).